aceinnolab/Inkycal/README.md

 ## Updating
 If you want to update to the latest version, run the Installer from above again and select the 'update' option.

-Before updating, the Installer checks if the settings file (/home/pi/E-Paper-Calendar/Calendar/settings.py) exists.
+Before updating, the Installer checks if the settings file (/home/pi/Inky-Calendar/Calendar/settings.py) exists.
 This is done to test if a previous version was installed correctly.
 If the settings file exists, it is copied to the home directory and renamed as 'settings.py.old'.
-The old software folder 'E-Paper-Calendar' is renamed to 'E-Paper-Calendar-old'.
-Lastly, the latest version of the software is copied to the Raspberry as 'E-Paper-Calendar'.
+The old software folder 'Inky-Calendar' is renamed to 'Inky-Calendar-old'.
+Lastly, the latest version of the software is copied to the Raspberry as 'Inky-Calendar'.

 After updating, copy the contents from your old settings file to the new one.
 There are usally more options in the new settings.py file so a 'template' is prepared with each update.
-This template can be found in /home/pi/E-Paper-Calendar/Calendar/settings.py.sample.
+This template can be found in /home/pi/Inky-Calendar/Calendar/settings.py.sample.

 ## Contributing
 All sorts of contributions are most welcome and appreciated.
 To start contributing, please follow the [Contribution Guidelines](https://github.com/aceisace/Inky-Calendar/blob/master/CONTRIBUTING.md).